Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 Let's use Terraform syntax to describe a VM instance that we want to be running.

-Create a terraform configuration file called `main.tf` inside the `terraform` directory with the following content:
+Create a Terraform configuration file called `main.tf` inside the `terraform` directory with the following content:

 ```
 resource "google_compute_instance" "raddit" {